Induction cooking: Features

-An induction cooking surface boiling water through several layers of newsprint.
-The paper is undamaged since heat is produced only in the bottom of the pot and the boiling water limits its temperature.
+Inductive cooking's heat is produced almost entirely in the cookware's material, rather than in the cooktop or any material in-between (such as the newspaper in this demo).

 Induction cooking provides fast heating, improved thermal efficiency, and more consistent heating than cooking by thermal conduction.
 Generally, the higher the power rating, the faster the cooking time.
 Induction cooktop power ratings are generally quoted for power delivered to the pan, whereas gas ratings are specified in terms of gas use, but gas is much less efficient.
 In practice, induction cook zones commonly have heating performance more comparable to a commercial gas burner than domestic burners.
 Often a thermostat is present to measure the temperature of the pan.
 This helps prevent the pan from severely overheating if accidentally heated empty or boiled dry, but some models can allow the induction cooker to maintain a target temperature.

 Induction cooker tops are generally a low-thermal expansion glass-ceramic.
 The surface of the cooker is heated only by the pot and so does not usually reach a high temperature.
 The thermal conductivity of glass ceramics is poor so the heat does not spread far.
 Induction cookers are easy to clean because the cooking surface is flat and smooth and does not usually get hot enough to make spilled food burn and stick.
 The surface is brittle and can be damaged by sufficient impact although they must meet specified impact standards.

 Noise is generated by an internal cooling fan.
 Electromagnetically induced acoustic noise and vibration (a high-pitched hum or buzz) may be produced, especially at high power, if the cookware has loose parts or if the layers of the pot are not well bonded to each other; cookware with welded-in cladding layers and solid riveting is less likely to produce this type of noise.
 Some users are more capable of hearing (or more sensitive to) this high-frequency sound.